shotaro12oyama/udacity-robond-deeplearning/writeup.md

 * Optimizer: I selected Adam Optimizer, which was relatively fast and good performance.
 * Learning Rates: I selected 0.002 after testing several times with different values.
 * Batch Size: I changed the size in the range of 32-64, but it did not affect a lot.
-* Number of Epochs and Steps per Epoch:
+* Number of Epochs and Steps per Epoch: As I increased the sizes, the score was improved gradually.

 ![alt text][image2]

-**Ideas for Improving your Score
+### The limitation of current Network and how to improve ###

-Collect more data from the sim.
-Look at the predictions think about what the network is getting wrong, then collect data to counteract this.
-Or improve your network architecture and hyperparameters.
+I should try to collect more data from the simulator.
+Also, I may be able to add more layer for encoder and decoder, in order to deal with more complicate model.